 A capstone course to integrate the knowledge and skills gained in a student's program of study.
-The course provides an opportunity to formulate a business strategy and manage a company in a business simulation.
-To be taken during last two semesters before graduation; last semester is strongly preferred.
+It is an opportunity for a student to formulate an overall business policy and strategy.
+Due to exit exams administered in the course, it is strongly recommended that the course be taken the last semester before graduation.